9 Benefits Of Being A Per Diem Nurse (PRN nurse)

 Additional recommended reading: 8 Things I Wish I Knew Before I Became A Nurse

-Unlike career nurses, who often do not have complete control of their schedules, per diem nurses can choose to decline shifts if they don’t jive with your schedule.
-This means that if you don’t want to work nights, holidays, or weekends, you usually don’t have to.
+Unlike career nurses, who often have guaranteed hours and do not have complete control of their schedules, per diem nurses can choose to decline shifts if they don’t jive with their schedule.

 #6.
-Cancel a shift the last minute
+Cancel a Shift at the Last Minute

 #7.
-Opportunity to cross-train in different specialties
+Opportunity to Cross-Train in Different Specialties

-For example, a per diem emergency room nurse, who also floats to ICU units, might also be able to cross-train for a PACU unit they have staffing needs.
-Here is another example: a per diem NICU nurse, might be cross-trained for post-partum or antepartum units if they needed additional nursing support.
+For example, a per diem emergency room nurse, who also floats to ICU units, might also be able to cross-train for a PACU unit if they have staffing needs.
+Or a per diem pediatric ER nurse might get training to work in the adult ER if the need for a per diem nurse arises.

 In conclusion

 I hope this article helped you clarify whether or not being a per diem or PRN nurse is right for you.
 There are many factors to consider, but it is wonderful to work in a profession where this type of work environment is possible.
-If you have any questions, feel free to leave a comment.

 Additional recommended reading: